pyblosxom/pyblosxom/docs/source/dev_architecture.rst

 ..
 Note::

-   ``cb_start`` is different in PyBlosxom than in blosxom
+   ``cb_start`` is different in PyBlosxom than in blosxom.

    The ``cb_start`` callback is slightly different than in blosxom in that ``cb_start`` is called for every PyBlosxom request regardless of whether it's handled by the default blosxom handler.
 In general, it's better to delay allocating resources until you absolutely know you are going to use them.

-Functions that implement this callback will get an args dict containing:
+Functions that implement this callback will get an args dict
+containing:

 ``request``
    a Request object

 Functions that implement this callback don't need to return anything.